tinitiateprime/postgresql/postgresql-dml.md

 -- Delete a dept
 DELETE FROM emp.dept WHERE deptid = 3000;

 -- Remove an employee
+DELETE FROM employees.emp
-DELETE FROM emp.emp WHERE empid = 101;
+WHERE empno = 101;

 ```

 ##### [Back To Context](./README.md)